rust-lang/book/src/ch04-02-references-and-borrowing.md

   // Danger!
 ```

-Because `s` is created inside of `dangle`, when the code of `dangle` is
+Because `s` is created inside `dangle`, when the code of `dangle` is finished,
-finished, it will be deallocated.
+`s` will be deallocated.
 But we tried to return a reference to it.
+That means
-That means this reference would be pointing to an invalid `String`!
-That’s no
+this reference would be pointing to an invalid `String`!
+That’s no good.
+Rust
-good.
-Rust won’t let us do this.
+won’t let us do this.

 The correct code here is to return the `String` directly: